rytvee/date-countdown/README.md

-# Christmas Countdown Clock
+# Date Countdown
-This project is a Christmas date countdown clock made with JavaScript and HTML
+This project is a date countdown clock made with HTML, CSS and JavaScript

 ## Demo
 Visit directly from your web browser: